How to Find an Attorney

 You should consider hiring an attorney to represent you during the arbitration or mediation proceedings to provide direction and advice.
 Even if you do not choose to hire an attorney, brokerage firms are generally represented by an attorney.
 If you cannot afford an attorney, some law schools provide legal representation through securities arbitration clinics.

-FINRA Dispute Resolution staff members cannot provide specific recommendations for finding an attorney or other legal representation.
+The Office of Dispute Resolution staff members cannot provide specific recommendations for finding an attorney or other legal representation.
 However, we can offer the following general guidance.

 Finding an Attorney